Anticipating Your Needs, Exceeding Your Expectations

-What if you want to give someone more than $13,000?
-You can, it just starts using up your $1 million federal gift tax exemption.
-If your gift exceeds the annual tax-free limit, you'll need to let Uncle Sam know by filing an informational gift tax return (Form 709) for the year in which the gift is made.
-After you have used up your exemption, you'll have to pay a gift tax on any gifts over $13,000 (or whatever the annual tax-free amount is at that time).
-The gift tax rate is equal to the highest federal estate tax rate in effect at the time the gift is made.
-Historically, the federal estate tax rate has been 45-55%.
+What if you want to give someone more than $14,000?
+You can; it just starts using up your federal unified gift and estate tax exemption.
+If your gift exceeds the annual tax-free limit, you’ll need to let Uncle Sam know by filing an informational gift tax return (Form 709) for the year in which the gift is made.
+After you have used up your exemption, you’ll have to pay a gift tax on any gifts over $14,000 (or whatever the annual tax-free amount is at that time).
+Currently, the federal gift tax rate is equal to the federal estate tax rate, which is 40%.
+(Remember, state taxes may also apply.)

 Pay The Tax Now – And Save

-Remember, once your federal gift tax exemption is completely used, you will have to pay a gift tax if you make any taxable gifts (currently, those more than $13,000) while you are living.
+Remember, once your federal gift/estate tax exemption is completely used, you will have to pay a gift tax if you make any taxable gifts (currently, those are gifts worth more than $14,000) while you are living.
 Or, you could wait until after you die and have your estate pay an estate tax.
 (If the transfer is made while you are living, the tax is a gift tax; if the transfer occurs after you die, the tax is an estate tax.)
 The tax rate is the same, whether you pay it now or after you die.
 But it costs you less to pay the gift tax now than to pay the estate tax after you die.

 After you die, taxable gifts you have made since 1976 are added back into your estate before estate taxes are calculated.
 (This allows Uncle Sam to calculate your estate taxes at the highest tax rate.)
 The amount you have paid in gift taxes is then subtracted from the estate taxes due.
-(Think of the gift tax as a prepayment of the estate taxes you will owe.)
-But the amount you've already paid in gift taxes is not in your taxable estate when you die.
-You've already paid it to Uncle Sam.
+(You can think of the gift tax as a prepayment of the estate taxes you would have owed if you had simply kept everything.)
+But the amount you’ve already paid in gift taxes is not in your taxable estate when you die.
+You’ve already paid it to Uncle Sam.
 Making the gift now lets you forever remove the amount paid in gift tax from your taxable estate.

 If, on the other hand, you keep the asset in your estate until you die, the amount you would have paid in gift taxes is still in your estate.
-This makes your taxable estate larger and increases the amount of estate taxes your estate will have to pay.
+This makes your taxable estate larger and increases the amount of estate taxes your estate may have to pay.
 Keeping the asset in your estate until after you die forces you to pay estate taxes on the amount you would have paid in gift tax.
-In effect, you're paying a tax on the tax!
+In effect, you would be paying a tax on the tax!

 It can be especially smart to give away assets that are appreciating in value, because any income and appreciation that occur after the gift is made are also removed from your taxable estate.
 But you have to look at the estate tax savings compared to what the recipient may have to pay in capital gains tax if the asset is later sold.

-Currently, the maximum federal long term capital gains rate (for assets held longer than 12 months) is 15%.
-Historically, the estate tax rate has been 45-55%.
-But it isn't always better to give away an asset and let the recipient pay the lower capital gains tax rate.
-Among other things, you have to consider what you paid for the asset, what it's worth now, what you think it will be worth when you die, your current health, and if the recipient plans to sell or keep it.
+Currently, the federal capital gains tax rates are 0%, 15%, 20%, 25%, or 28% depending on the asset being sold and your other income.
+Plus, you may also have to pay the 3.8% Net Investment Income Tax in addition to the capital gains tax if you have income over $200,000 for singles ($250,000 for married filing jointly).
+All of these rates are considerably lower than the estate tax rate of 40%.
+But it isn’t always better to give away an asset and let the recipient pay the lower capital gains tax rate.
+Among other things, you have to consider what you paid for the asset, what it’s worth now, what you think it will be worth when you die, your current health, and if the recipient plans to sell or keep it.